 We cook our fish in a sous vide machine (a water bath).
 The beauty of a sous vide machine is that it is practically impossible to overcook fish.
 You probably have seen them being used on programmes such as Masterchef.

 If you’re not using a sous vide machine, make sure you have the sauce ready to go before you pan fry your fish.
 Any delicate white fish will go nicely – try gurnard or whiting for a change.
 I have chosen to use red onions.
-These are both sweeter than white onions and the colour is just perfect for the rosé wine.
+These are both sweeter than white onions and the colour is just perfect for rosé wine.
 The key to this dish is really soft onions and finishing with butter.

-White fish with Rosé Sauce
+White Fish with Rosé Sauce

 Find out more